shapeshed/shapeshed.com/content/posts/curving_the_edges_of_images_in_photoshop.md

-{
-  "title": "Curving The Edges of Images in Photoshop", "date": "2006-10-20T00:00:00+01:00",
++++
+date = "2006-10-20T00:00:00+01:00"
-  "description": "I get a lot of search engine referrals from people looking to create curved images or curved rectangles in Photoshop.
-So here's a quick tutorial to show you how. ", "tags": [
+description = "I get a lot of search engine referrals from people looking to create curved images or curved rectangles in Photoshop.
+So here's a quick tutorial to show you how. " tags = ["Design", "Photoshop"] title = "Curving The Edges of Images in Photoshop"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## Curved rectangles